Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 A genetic counselor can help answer questions about genetic testing and support families in their decision-making.

-Counselors can also provide information about the risk of passing on a genetic condition that could increase the chances of developing cancer.
+Counselors can also provide information about the risk of passing on a genetic condition associated with an increased chance of developing cancer.

 In general, genetic testing starts with the person who had cancer.
-If something is found, the person may choose to have his or her children tested.
+If that person is found to have a genetic condition, testing of his or her children should be discussed with a genetic counselor who can review the benefits and risks of genetic testing.